VasilevsVV/trent/README.md

 #### What is it NOT for
 **trent** - is keps simple for a reason.
 Don't try to use it for more than it designed for.
 - Not for high load / high performance Sequences processing (although - it supports parallel-map)
 - Not for processing table-like data.
-Just use pandas/polars/pyspark for that.
-It is more suitable for processing each element individually
+Just use pandas/polars/pyspark for that. `trent` is more suitable for processing each element individually